lalomartins/umbrella9/README.md

 4. Click a project tab.
 If Cloud9 is already running for that project, it will just load in the tab.
 Otherwise, you'll be given a simple UI with minimal project metadata and the option to start Cloud9.
 Use Cloud9 normally.

-5. Closing Cloud9 (using the “Quit Cloud9 IDE”) will shut down that Cloud9 instance and return you to the project metadata UI.
+5. You can close each Cloud9 instance by clicking the X button on the top right.

 TODO
 ----